QUICK ANSWER

 Step 1: Calculate the daily rate.
 Annual cost / 365 = daily rate

 Step 2: Count the seller's days of ownership.
-Count from January 1 through the day of closing (inclusive or exclusive depending on the closing convention stated in the question).
-If the question does not specify, the standard Florida convention is that the seller owns the day of closing (the day of closing is the seller's day).
+Count from January 1 through the day of closing, inclusive or exclusive depending on the closing convention stated in the question.
+If the question tells you the seller owns the day of closing, include that day in the seller's count.

 Step 3: Calculate the seller's share.
 Daily rate x seller's days = seller's share